 Achieve this initial milestone, and you have a chance of ending the narcissist/codependent relationship dance and recovering from narcissistic abuse.
 The act of falling will at times induce insane levels of fear, shame and confusion.
 The fall is likely the most difficult endeavour you will ever undertake.
 So get all the support you need.
 Therapists, friends, a loving group.
 But if you do not find the courage to let yourself fall, you will never make progress.
 It is scary, it is difficult, but once you catch on, you will see; it is infinitely beautiful.
 Awaiting you on the other side of codependency is a life worth living.

-To begin healing from a narcissistic relationship and end the narcissist/codependent relationship dance for good, check out How To Kill A Narcissist.
+To overcome codependency and begin healing from narcissistic abuse, check out How To Kill A Narcissist.